🔼The name Eliphaz: Summary

 The name Eliphaz consists of two elements, the first one being אל (El), the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:

-The second part of our name comes from either of the verbs פזז (pazaz):
+The second part of our name comes from the verb פזז (pazaz):

 For a meaning of the name Eliphaz, NOBSE Study Bible Name List, Jones' Dictionary of Old Testament Proper Names and even BDB Theological Dictionary read God Is Fine Gold in rare uniquity, but that may not be correct.